Wear It Purple

 As the youth and future leaders of our tomorrow, “Rise” enforces our mission to empower young people to be their best selves, their truest self and their own role models.
 We have chosen to go with “We Rise Together” to further encourage LGBTQ+ youth to unite as one force and rise above adversity.
 We want to rise together and move forward in a world where we are all seen as equals, feel safe, included and empowered in all environments.

 Needless to say, we are incredibly proud of what they’ve put together.

 When people make a donation to Wear It Purple, what does that money go towards?

 When someone makes a donation, or purchases our merchandise (which I really encourage rather than going out and buying any old purple top), those funds contribute directly to projects that support LGBTQ+ youth.
-For the actual Wear It Purple Day in August, we send free school packs to those who register to help them celebrate and learn, of which we couldn’t do without these donations – considering in 2019 we had 400+ schools across Australia register.
+For the actual Wear It Purple Day in August, we send free school packs to those schools who register to help them celebrate and learn, of which we couldn’t do without these donations – considering in 2019 we have 400+ schools across Australia register

 One of our goals for 2021 is to drive awareness around Wear It Purple being a year-long campaign, not just a single day.
 Through regular events partnered with both community and corporate organisations – we’re able to develop resources that support our rainbow youth.
 Something we look forward to growing this year and beyond!